 Many in U.S. minority communities, including Hispanics and African-Americans, are more likely than non-Hispanic whites to have poor health or die prematurely from health-related causes, including some types of cancers, according to the CDC.

 “Health Equity” has been chosen by the Florida Department of Health as one of its seven top priorities, state health officials said in a statement released this month.

 “Florida has experienced lower morbidity and mortality rates across several diseases, however gaps continue to exist,” Florida health officials state.
 “All Floridians regardless of gender, race, ethnicity, age, geographic location and physical and developmental differences should be able to attain the highest level of health.”

 Lacking the resources to affordable healthcare, or having limited or no insurance, are often cited as major factors in treatment disparities among minorities.
 Treatable illnesses, such as diabetes, hypertension and cancer, can become unmanageable or fatal when patients lack access to affordable healthcare.

-Primary care visits, including regular blood pressure screenings, can prevent manageable health problems from developing into life-threatening situations, says Juliet Vento, M.D., an internal medicine physician with Baptist Health Primary Care.
+Primary care visits, including regular blood pressure screenings, can prevent manageable health problems from developing into life-threatening situations.

 Cultural habits across generations also play a role in health outcomes.
-For example, a diet high in carbohydrates, fried foods and salt is common in many Hispanic households, says Dr. Vento.
+For example, a diet high in carbohydrates, fried foods and salt is common in many Hispanic households.
 These items can contribute to high cholesterol, prediabetes and heart disease.
 To start, it is important to aim for a more wholesome diet that is low in fats and salt.
-And combine improved nutrition with an increase in daily physical activity, she says.
+And combine improved nutrition with an increase in daily physical activity.

 Baptist Health has opened several new primary care locations with extended hours and has a long history of partnering with community leaders to deliver healthcare to those in need.